Practicing Witchcraft as a Teenager

 You will be out on your own soon enough—it won't hurt you to follow your parents' rules a little bit longer.
 Until then, hopefully these tips will make living under your parents' roof a little bit easier.

-Start by identifying what you do and don't believe.
+Start by identifying what you do and don't believe in.
 Then make a list of things you are interested in learning.
 This will help guide you.
 There is so much information out there it's good to have a starting point.

 I actually got into Wicca when I was about 15.
 I was for some reason obsessively researching superstitions and that led me to witchcraft.